NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The sockets on the satellite boxes compensate for the missing connector sockets on the Saturn module

-The two Modular Monitors that made use of the Saturn module were failures
+The two bona fide modular monitors that made use of the Saturn module were failures

 The two modular monitors that could make use of the first Multi-parameter Module (Saturn module) made by NIHON KOHDEN were Life Scope S (BSS-9800) bedside station and Life Scope M (BSM-9510) bedside monitor; the software supporting the network infrastructure exchanging digital measurement data between the Saturn module and main units was unfortunately, not reliable and both modular monitors ended up as failures.